Ruderman Family Foundation: White papers

 In January 2017, a fourth white paper was released about the benefits of self-driving cars for people with disabilities.
 Written with Securing America's Future Energy (SAFE), the report concluded that autonomous vehicles could enable new employment opportunities for approximately two million people with disabilities, save $19 billion annually in healthcare expenditures, and provide $1.3 trillion in savings from productivity gains, fuel costs and accident prevention.
 Furthermore, the report emphasized the societal benefit for people with disabilities by allowing more individuals to fulfill civic responsibilities and exercise civil rights, as well as the impact people with disabilities can have in the legislative and regulatory discussions surrounding emerging transportation technologies.
 The piece was featured in a number of outlets including Metro, Boston Herald, Autotrader and Curbed.

-On March 1, the National Disability Day of Mourning, an event collaboratively created by the Autistic Self Advocacy Network (ASAN) to commemorate people with disabilities killed by their caregivers, the Ruderman Family Foundation released a white paper on the media coverage of such murders.
-This study was again authored by David M. Perry, in collaboration with the Foundation and several self-advocates, including Zoe Gross from ASAN.
-The study found that at least one such murder takes place in North America a week, and that the media coverage often erases the victims while sympathizing with the killers.

 A white paper released in August 2017 stated that people with non-apparent disabilities do not always receive the accommodations guaranteed to them under the Americans with Disabilities Act.
 Students with non-apparent disabilities were said to be suspended and criminalized at a disproportionately high rates, while over half of the incarcerated population of the United States suffered from mental illness.
 Another 19-31% had cognitive or learning disabilities.